yurena2027/bedbuddy/README.md

    pymongo
    argon2-cffi

-4. Create your personal .env file (not committed to Git because .gitignore has it on it)
+4. Create your personal .env file (not committed to Git)

 Inside the backend/folder